mikljohansson/mbot-vision/README.md

 # Optionally update the tflite-micro base to get compatiblity with latest TFLite ops and kernels
 #scripts/sync_from_tflite_micro.sh

-# If you're not targeting an new ESP32-S3 MCU then remove all the optimized kernels for that
+# If you're targeting a ESP32 then remove all the optimized kernels for the new ESP32-S3
 # architecture since this will otherwise cause build problems in PlatformIO
 #find components/esp-nn -name '*esp32s3*' -exec rm -f {} ';'